Robertsmania/RobertsmaniaReplay/README.md

 This is a basic set of commands that demonstrates the features of the plugin.
 Feel free to create your own, modify these or start from scratch.

+## Speech

+The provided profile does have the commands setup for speech recognition and it will have the system confirm things like camera changes with speech synthesis.

+There are two boolean variables set on initialization that control the speech synthesis.
+Both of those get set to true by default, but you can esaily change that in the Initialize command.

+* SaySomething - Controls whether anything is said.
+If this is true, the system will speak.
+If it is false it will not say anything.
+* SayAnnouncements - Secondary value to determine whether announcements like "Kris Robers had an Overtake" are made when replay markers are played (but if SaySomething is false, then SayAnnouncements has no effect).

+In the default logic, announcemetns are made when there is no marker car filter and no marker type filter - it announces the driver and the marker type.
+If the marker car filter is set but the maker types are on wildcard, it will announce the marker type.
+If the marker type filter is set, it does not announce anything since that seems like it would get annoying to just call out driver names.
+Feel free to modify the logic for speech to suit your taste.

+Listening - the way I use the system, I have Voice Attack set to not listen by default.
+That makes it so I can talk on stream about whatever and have no fear that it will accidently execute commands if I say words that would otherwise trigger actions.
+In the profile options I specify "Pit Girl" on the Profile General tab as the value to "Override listening if my spoken command begins with:".
+I encourage you to consider using a different name or identifier for your system.

 ## Plugin Commands

 The plugin provides these commands to be used within a Voice Attack profile: